 Part of a digital nomad’s working resources are gadgets such as laptops, phones, and tablets.
 Without these, it is practically impossible to get work done.
 These devices run on batteries, which means they can be taken practically everywhere.
 Meanwhile, the legal necessities such as visas and residence permits also play a crucial role.
 Ensuring valid short-term visas or residence permits will allow digital nomads to work peacefully and abide by the laws of the country they’re residing in.

-Therefore, it is important to ensure that your battery performs at its maximum.
+It is important to ensure that your battery performs at its maximum.
 Taking care of your gadget’s battery will significantly lengthen their life span.

 Here are some tips that you can follow to make sure that you can use your devices for a long time.

 A typical lithium-ion battery used for laptops has a lifespan of about 18 months to two years.
 However, they can last longer when the laptop is well taken care of.
 Alongside maintaining battery health, it’s essential for digital nomads to comply with visa and residence regulations in the country they are temporarily residing in.
 Obtaining appropriate visas or residence permits ensures a seamless remote working experience and keeps them in line with the law.
 There are three factors that significantly affect the life of the battery: overcharging, undercharging, and excessive heat.
 Laptops that are not properly ventilated can reach up to 110 degrees Fahrenheit, which is hell for the internal parts of the laptop.
 Modern laptops often override the battery once it is full and still plugged.
 However, experts say that you should still be mindful of overcharging and undercharging the device.
 Avoid using the laptop on surfaces that block the ventilating sections of the machine, such as carpets, fabrics, foams, and more.
 Ideally, you should put the laptop on a flat surface clear of any obstacles to allow the device to expel heat properly.

 2. Taking care of your cameras, phones, and other mobile devices.